A building has been on this site since about 800AD

 The first church was probably wooden before the arrival of the Normans when the present church was started.
 There have been lots of additions and changes over the years with bits added on or replaced, especially when the tower fell down!
 The present roof was put on in the 1930s.

-In the 1990s the South Transept (to the right of the Tower) was enclosed to provide a Prayer Chapel where smaller services are held, including a Thursday morning Communion service.
+In the 1990s the South Transept (to the right of the Tower) was enclosed to provide a Prayer Chapel where smaller services are occasionally held.